Is The Market Research Budget Under Pressure?

 Make an effort to get to know your senior managers, find out what motivates them, from both a personal and business perspective.
 This will also help you identify their achievements so that you can give sincere complements to build a stronger relationship.

-This should also allow you to find out about their perception of research so that you can consider how to counter any misconceptions.
+This should also allow you to find out about their perception of research so that you can consider how to counter common misconceptions about market research.
 But the important behaviour is to listen and get them to tell you what their priorities are and you can then go back later with plans to target these needs.
 As is often the case it’s not what we know, but who we know that matters.
+Having a senior stakeholder as a champion of the market research budget will help you protect your funding.

 Targets & Short-Termism: